 MiCASA Land Carbon Flux

 This dataset presents a variety of carbon flux parameters derived from the Más Informada Carnegie-Ames-Stanford-Approach (MiCASA) model.
-The model’s input data includes air temperature, precipitation, incident solar radiation, a soil classification map, and several satellite derived products.
+The model’s input data includes air temperature, precipitation, incident solar radiation, a soil classification map, and several satellite-derived products.
 All model calculations are driven by analyzed meteorological data from NASA’s Modern-Era Retrospective analysis for Research and Application, Version 2 (MERRA-2).
 The resulting product provides global, daily data at 0.1 degree resolution from January 2001 through December 2023.
 It includes carbon flux variables expressed in units of kilograms of carbon per square meter per day (kg Carbon/m²/day) from net primary production (NPP), heterotrophic respiration (Rh), wildfire emissions (FIRE), fuel wood burning emissions (FUEL), net ecosystem exchange (NEE), and net biosphere exchange (NBE).
 The latter two are derived from the first four (see Scientific Details below).
 MiCASA is an extensive revision of the CASA – Global Fire Emissions Database, version 3 (CASA-GFED3) product.
 CASA-GFED3 and earlier versions of MERRA-driven CASA-GFED carbon fluxes have been used in several atmospheric carbon dioxide (CO₂) transport studies, serve as a community standard for priors of flux inversion systems, and through the support of NASA’s Carbon Monitoring System (CMS), help characterize, quantify, understand and predict the evolution of global carbon sources and sinks.

 Terminology